 - Entertainment includes popular Dancing With the Stars: At Sea

-- Holland America News: Holland America Cruise Ship To Feature New Dining Venues
+- Holland America News: Holland America Solidifies Ties to Music with New Cruise Ship

 Editor's Note: As of November 2015, Holland America's Ryndam and Statendam will no longer be part of the fleet.
 Carnival Corp & plc is moving the two branded ships to its P&O Cruises Australia fleet to meet growing demand in Australia.
 The capacity of Holland America's new 2,648-passenger ship, Koningsdam, will exceed the combined capacity of each of the two ships leaving the fleet, according to the line.Holland America's ships afford a traditional cruising experience with modern touches that don't feel overbearing.
 The refined fleet holds onto numerous traditions, such as afternoon tea and extensive art collections, but keeps the onboard ambience fresh with innovative dining and entertainment options.
 All of the ships bear a similar look and feel with vintage-style navy blue hulls, understated decor with pops of color and artsy fixtures, classy dining venues, bold theaters and simplified pool areas (no waterslides or party stages).